Astronomia nova: Part 1

 In the first part, Kepler examines the relationship between the various astronomical hypotheses that were in use at the time.

 In chapters 1-3, He shows that the heliocentric, geocentric and Tychonic models are all mathematically equivalent in that they predict the same angular positions of celestial object, and the variation in distance for any planet are also the same in all three models.
 This is so because the epicycle in the geocentric model plays the same role as the orbit of the Earth in heliocentric model and the orbit of the sun in Tycho's model.
 But the motion of the planets is observed to be non-uniform, even if we ignore the effects of the epicycle or the Earth's motion.
 Ptolemy and Copernicus had two different explanations for this.
 Ptolemy used an equant and eccentric circle, whereas Copernicus realized that he could combine two epicycles to explain the same effect.
 Kepler showed, however, that Copernicus' explanation is simply equivalent to an equant point with a non-circular orbit.
 The difference in the predictions between the two explanations were minor and are for practical purposes equivalent.

 In chapters 4-6, Kepler considers a more physically plausible explanation for the non-uniform motion.
 He considers that the speed of the planet varies inversely with its distance from the sun.
 This explanation is shown, by calculation, to be consistent with the predictions of the equant or Copernicus' epicycles.
 But it requires Kepler to assume that the line of apsides for all planets intersect at the sun, whereas Ptolemy and Copernicus had assumed this point to be the center of the orbit of the earth/sun, which was referred to as the mean sun.
-The difference between the predictions is minor but is amplified if we also account for the effect of the Earth's orbit, in which case the difference could get as high as $1\circ$, which was certainly measurable.
+The difference between the predictions is minor but is amplified if the effect of the Earth's orbit is accounted for, in which case the difference could get as high as $1\circ$, which was certainly measurable.